Pajaree Anannarukarn: Professional career

-Anannarukarn turned professional in 2017 and joined LPGA Tour in 2019.
+In 2017, Anannarukarn turned professional.
+She joined the LPGA Tour in 2019.
 On 1 August 2021, she won her first LPGA Tour event at the 2021 ISPS Handa World Invitational in Northern Ireland.
-She made a 9-foot par putt on a second extra hole to win a playoff against Emma Talley and became the fifth Thai player to win on LPGA Tour, joining Ariya Jutanugarn, Moriya Jutanugarn, Thidapa Suwannapura, and Patty Tavatanakit.
+She made a 9-foot par putt on a second extra hole to win a playoff against Emma Talley and became the fifth Thai player to win on the LPGA Tour, joining Ariya Jutanugarn, Moriya Jutanugarn, Thidapa Suwannapura, and Patty Tavatanakit.